pirica/wordtohtml/README.md

 ```

 ## UPDATE NOTES

+Version 2.1.10 - It will now recognise when images are cropped and display the correct cropped image.
+Previously is displayed the full original image.

 Version 2.1.9 - Enhancement - It will now recognise symbols from most of the symbol character sets used in Word (Wingdings, Wingdings 2, Wingdings 3, Webdings, Symbol, Zapf Dingbats) when using php 7.2 and above.
 These character sets are in the main are not commonly available on the web/browsers.
 However most of the characters or equivalents are available in Unicode so these are used instead.
 Bug fixes:- 1.
 If the first few characters in a paragraph were bold and/or underlined, then the whole paragraph was.
 2. If a blank line contained a single space, then the blank line was ignored.